yesidc/MLinPractice/Documentation.md

 Probably, no real interpretation possible, so feel free to leave this section out.

-## Feature Visualization
+## Features Visualization
 To reduce the computational complexity and focus all the resources in the most valuable and telling features, we decided to do some initial look into our `tweets` data to get an idea about how different features interact with each other and how they influence tweets virality.
 This way we could reduce the amount of less useful features we have and identify the most explanatory variables thus improving the interpretability of the model.
-Afterwards, we can select those features that are more relevant for virality, and then use them to train our model to predict tweets virality.
+Afterwards, we can select those features that are more relevant, and then use them to train our model to predict tweets virality.

 ### Design Decisions